-Trigger warning: this story contains references to baby loss, termination for medical reasons and miscarriage.
+Trigger warning: this story featured as part of Baby Loss Awareness Week 2021, and contains references to baby loss, termination for medical reasons and miscarriage.

 “To be honest with you, I had always considered myself very lucky when it came to parenthood.
 At work, I support families experiencing fertility problems – so when my husband Simon and I quickly conceived our first child, we were delighted.